bug400/pyilper/INSTALL.md

 On Windows the device is COMn.
 If you are uncertain, check the COM ports in the device manager.

-On mac OS the device name is usually /dev/tty.usbserial-FTDxxxx.
+On macOS the device name is usually /dev/tty.usbserial-FTDxxxx.

 pyILPER tries to determine the baud rate of the PIL-BOX serial device.
 If that does not work, set the baud rate manually to the baud rate the